 My grandson was a runner—and a fast one at that!
-When younger, he would impulsively take off, and because he lacked a sense of danger, he often darted toward the street or some other place where it is not safe to run.
+When younger, he would impulsively take off, and because he lacked a sense of danger, he often darted toward the street or some other place where it was not safe to run.
 He not only ran, but he ran with a mission!
 There was always something he was drawn to and he was going to get there no matter what!

 In one such incident, he ran out of the front yard directly toward the street and in front of an oncoming car.
 The driver was shaken up and mad, and I was stunned.
 I just hadn’t seen that one coming.
 One moment we were sitting together on the front porch, and the next he was gone.